 Final Salary, Company Pensions and Personal Pension schemes can all be directed towards pension drawdown although special rules do apply to Final Salary Pensions.

 Of course there are also significant risks including:

 - Investment returns can go down as well as up.

 - Poor investment decisions could result in your pension fund dwindling rapidly.
 You need to actively manage your investments, or pay someone to do it for you.

 - Annuities are simple to understand and require minimal management.
 In contrast drawdown can be difficult to understand and mistakes can have major consequences.

 - You run the risk of running out of money in retirement.

 Ultimately the decision must be made based on your personal circumstances and your attitude to investment risk but it is not a decision to be taken lightly and it is recommended you seek out Independent Financial Advice to guide you through each of the pension drawdown benefits and risks in detail to aid your decision making process.
-Should you wish to talk through your options (with no obligation) give us a call on 0800 043 8341 or Email firstname.lastname@example.org.
+Should you wish to talk through your options (with no obligation) give us a call on 0800 043 8341 or Email email@example.com.
 We are authorised and regulated by the FCA and operate across the UK.
-Alternatively, fill in the contact form below, add a suitable time in the comments box and we will call you.
+Alternatively, should you have any questions simply complete the contact box below and we will Email you an answer.